New Trump rules make it easier for U.S. gun makers to sell overseas

 Those who want to export flamethrowers that project a stream of fire up to 20 meters (about 66 feet) will no longer need a State Department license.
 A new paragraph in the rules states that grenades, too, will now fall under the Commerce Department if they contain “non-lethal or less lethal projectiles.”
 Most parts, components and ammunition for firearms are also being moved to the Commerce Department.

-Part of President Trump’s push to reduce regulations government-wide, the new rules aim to assist American gun manufacturers by making it simpler to export products that the Trump administration says are already “widely available for retail sale in the United States.”
+Part of Trump’s push to reduce regulations governmentwide, the new rules aim to assist American gun manufacturers by making it simpler to export products that the administration says are already “widely available for retail sale in the United States.”
 Exports of weapons deemed to have an “inherently military function” or to provide the U.S. with a military advantage will remain controlled by the State Department.

-But gun control advocates and many Democrats have voiced concerns about the proliferation of weapons in places where, unlike the United States, deadly weapons aren’t readily available at sporting goods stores or major outlets like Walmart.
+But gun control advocates and many Democrats have voiced concerns about the proliferation of weapons in places where, unlike the United States, deadly weapons aren’t readily available at sporting goods stores or retailers like Walmart.

 The changes also mean that sales of less than $1 million in arms will not require advance notification to Congress, which allows lawmakers a period of time to block a potential sale.
 That process has in the past been used to stop sales of firearms to countries of concern.

-In 2017, opposition from lawmakers thwarted a Trump administration proposal to let Turkish President Recep Tayyip Erdogan’s bodyguards buy $1.2 million in U.S. guns, following violence against protesters during an Erdogan visit to Washington.
+In 2017, opposition from lawmakers thwarted a Trump administration proposal to let Turkish President Recep Tayyip Erdogan’s bodyguards buy $1.2 million in U.S. guns, following violence against protesters during his visit to Washington, D.C.
 A similar process stopped the U.S. from selling tens of thousands of assault weapons to the Philippines’ national police in 2016.

 A State Department official, speaking anonymously because the final rules haven’t been publicly released, stressed that all firearm exports will still be monitored by the U.S. government, via the Commerce Department.